inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 3. Test how refreshing the page affects the time diplayed.

+## Testing best practices

+- All tests are isolated from each other.
+Thus, having a completly isolated unit testing.

+- Followed Arrange, Act, Assert pattern (also known as AAA)

+- Added docstring description for each test

+- Followed common naming conventions for naming tests.

 ## Ensure code quality

 I formatted the code using python black formatter